mathesh-me/cka-prep-documentation/Day-7/cluster-upgrade.md

     - **One by one:** We can upgrade one worker node at a time.
     - **Adding new VMs:** We can add new VMs with the new version and then remove the old VMs.

-To upgrade the cluster, Refer the official documentation: [Kubernetes Cluster Upgrade](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/)
+To upgrade the cluster fully, Refer the official documentation: [Kubernetes Cluster Upgrade](https://kubernetes.io/docs/tasks/administer-cluster/kubeadm/kubeadm-upgrade/)

 Date of Commit: 09/03/2024